HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 2. **Interception Accuracy**: Achieve 100% success rate in intercepting messages.
 It ensures no messages bypass the hook, thus maintaining the integrity of the encryption and decryption process.

-3. **Latency Reduction**: The message delivery system, post-interception and processing (encryption/decryption), operates without major latency, enhancing the user experience by ensuring timely communication.
+3. **Latency Reduction**: The message delivery system, post-interception and processing (encryption/decryption), operates without major latency.

-4. **Memory Management**: The hook is optimized for efficient memory usage, eliminating any memory leaks to ensure stable and long time operation of the WeChat application without degradation in performance.
+4. **Memory Management**: The hook is optimized for efficient memory usage.
+There is no memory leaks to ensure stable and long time operation of the WeChat application without degradation in performance.

 ### Encryption Protocol Effectiveness